-As to the definition of the different results parameters we begin with the axial stress σ_a , which is defined as where F is the axial force acting on the specimen, and A is the specimen cross section area.
-The specimen is pressurized with a cell (confining) pressure p, inside the pressure vessel (triaxial cell), which is filled with oil.
-This implies that the specimen becomes confined and the radial stress σ_r of the specimen is equal to confining pressure p.
+As to the definition of the different result parameters we begin with the axial stress σ_a , which is defined as where F is the axial force acting on the specimen, and A is the specimen cross section area.
+The pressure vessel (triaxial cell) filled with oil is pressurized with a cell (confining) pressure p.
+This implies that the specimen, located inside the pressure vessel, becomes confined and attains a radial stress σ_r equal to the confining pressure p.
 The (effective) deviatoric stress is defined as